Skip to main content

 It is important for children to be taught online-safety early on so that they develop safe online habits and understand the importance of speaking to a trusted adult if they ever feel uncomfortable or unsafe online.

 Unfortunately many young people are being exposed to pornography at a young age, and this exposure is influencing their perceptions of respectful relationships.
-A 2015 study has found that the median age of first viewing pornography in Australia is 13 years old for boys and 16 for girls (Lim, Agius, Carrotte, Vella & Hellard, 2017).
+Studies show that young people often encounter online pornography well before the age of 18, with 13 being the average age of their first encounter (eSafety Commissioner -Accidental, Unsolicited and in Your Face, 2023).
 This does not mean that the viewing is intentional, for many children the viewing of adult content can be accidental.

 By educating children about safe online practices early on, it is hoped that accidental viewing of content will reduce, and children will know how to respond and who to talk to if help or advice is ever needed.